VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_2_The_C++_Library/Chapter_8_The_IO_Library/notes.md

     The Input Output Library provides a set of classes to perform input and output operations HEADERS
         1. iostream - input from and output to standard(console) input and output stream
-        2. fstream - input from and output to name files
+        2. fstream - input from and output to named files
         3. sstream - input from and output to in-memory string streams
 • istream (input stream) type, which provides input operations
 • ostream (output stream) type, which provides output operations